AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Multimedia Message Service (MMS) with Infobip</strong><br/></th>
+<th><strong>Multimedia Message Service (MMS) - all providers</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
 <p>With the SMS Channel, you can now enhance your communication by sending Multimedia Message Service (MMS) messages, enabling the sharing of images, GIFs, or videos with your customers.
-This feature previously only available with Sinch, is now also available with Infobip.</p>
+Initialy only available with Sinch, MMS is now also available with Infobip and Twilio.</p>
 <img src="assets/do-not-localize/mms.gif"/>
 </td>
 </tr>